ml-tooling/universal-build/README.md

   <a href="#faq--known-issues">FAQ</a>
 </p>

-Universal-build allows to implement your build and release pipeline with Python scripts once and run it either on your local machine, in a containerized environment via [Act](https://github.com/nektos/act), or automated via [Github Actions](https://github.com/features/actions).
+Universal-build is a set of utilities designed to build, test, package, and release software.
+It enables you to implement your build and release pipeline with Python scripts once and run it either on your local machine, in a containerized environment via [Act](https://github.com/nektos/act), or automated via [Github Actions](https://github.com/features/actions).
 It supports a monorepo or polyrepo setup and can be used with any programming language or technology.
 It also provides a full release pipeline for automated releases with changelog generation.

 > _**WIP**: This project is still an alpha version and not ready for general usage._